linrongbin16/lin.vim/README.md

    - In the 7th **_Adjusting your PATH environment_** step, choose **_Use Git and optional Unix tools from the Command Prompt_**
    - In the 11th **_Configuring the terminal emulator to use with Git Bash_** step, choose **_Use Windows's default console window_**

-Notice: if you are using WSL, `bash.exe` from `C:\Windows\System32\bash.exe` could lead you to WSL instead of the `bash.exe` provided by Git for Windows.
+Notice: if you are using WSL, `C:\Windows\System32\bash.exe` could lead you to WSL instead of the `bash.exe` provided by Git for Windows.
 Make sure Git for Windows PATH environment is ahead of `C:\Windows\System32` so `bash.exe` from Git for Windows (`wsl.exe` could connect to WSL as well) will be first detected on Command Prompt and PowerShell.

 After git installation, `git.exe` should be found in `$env:Path`, Unix/Linux builtin commands such as `bash.exe`, `cp.exe`, `mv.exe`, `cd.exe`, `find.exe`, `cat.exe` should be found as well.